Panasonic L1 Comparison Review

 The Panasonic Lumix DMC-L1 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2006 and is equipped with a Four Thirds sensor.
 It offers a resolution of 7.4 megapixel.

 Is the Panasonic L1 a good camera?
-The L1 has a Camera Elo of 1307.
+The L1 has a Camera Elo of 918.
 This rating puts the L1 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the L1 also ranks below average. – Well, the Panasonic L1 is more than 14 years old, and there have been many other good digital cameras released since 2006.
+In terms of its sensor size category (Four Thirds cameras), the L1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Panasonic L1 is more than 17 years old, and there have been many other good digital cameras released since 2006.

 |Digital single lens reflex|